Photo Credit: Pixabay

 Dog walks are not just for potty breaks and exercise — they’re also great for exploration and pet-owner bonding.
 Take the time to play outside the house together.
 Go on outings, throw a ball at the dog park, or go hiking.
-While at home, spend time cuddling without your device in hand.
+While at home, spend time cuddling without your device in hand- teaching your dog tricks can be such a fun time for the both of you.
 Instead, use that hand to pet your dog!

 How Do You Care for Your Pet When You’re Not Home?

 Many people adopt a pet because they want the companionship, but they don’t have enough time to care for it.
 Long work hours or frequent travel might not be conducive to pet ownership.
 If you do choose to bring a pet into your busy life, then hire a dog walker to take your dog on bathroom breaks during the day or bring your dog to doggy daycare 2-4 times per week.
 Remember to ask for half day packages with drop off as that can help with cost savings if you are in a bigger city.
 When you’re out of town, hire an overnight sitter or boarding facility.

 A pet owner’s work is never done.
 Every stage in your pet’s life is a learning experience, and you’ll continue doing research as you go along.
 Don’t let the hurdles deter you from considering a pet for your home.
 At the end of a long, stressful day, a little urine on the carpet holds no weight against your pet’s unconditional love.